Analytics and Sales Reports

 • Last Year

-You can also select which date range to compare against, either the same range from the “Prior Year” or the “Prior Period.”
+You can also select which date range to compare against, either the same range from the Previous period or Previous year.

 Advanced Filters